fauu/mpv-sub-pause-advanced/README.md

 ##### – `hide`

 Hide the subtitle during playback.
-Needs to be specified only once per subtitle track.\
+Needs to be specified only once per subtitle track.

+> **Note**
-**Note:** Due to an mpv limitation, hiding primary subtitles will always hide secondary subtitles as well.
+> Due to an mpv limitation, hiding primary subtitles will always hide secondary
+> subtitles as well.

 Subtitles that do not qualify for a pause will not be hidden.